bhrnja/type-tester-project/README.md

 small.
 The first attainable goal will be to achieve a working type tester that can change the **font family** and **size** of the typography.

-One my initial goal has been met, I will begin to add additional features and attributes like **Weight, Width, and Italic Angle / Slant**.
+Once my initial goal has been met, I will begin to add additional features and attributes like **Weight, Width, and Italic Angle / Slant**.

 ## Any future additions?